slmjy/slmjy.github.io/_posts/2015-12-21-Choosing-Mocking-for-.NET.md

 </div>
 </section><!-- /#table-of-contents -->

+About mocking
+---

 Statically-typed languages like C# offer developers benefits to build a solid and reliable design for all abstractions and if it compiles, it's already a half-way to be working.

 For other half of this road we need testing, and unlike manual or system testing in a specially prepared environment, developer can check a lot of stuff by writing atomic tests, called UnitTests, that do not require any envoronment or dependencies to execute and taht makes them fast and lightweight.

 Imagine you test a class, interacting with a web-service.
 And you don't want to set-up this web-service to test your code, or you even cannot do that due to platform, time or security limitations.
 So you make a stupid version of this service api, that returns predefined data for that.

 That is called a *Stub*

-While writing tests against this *Stub* you add functionality to record, how many calls you received to a particular address, or what parameters were passed, Your Stub becomes a *Mock*
+While writing tests against this *Stub* you add functionality to record, how many calls you received to a particular address, or what parameters were passed,

+Your Stub becomes a *Mock*

 And following a golden DRY rool of programmers not to repeat themselves we come to a task of choosing a Mocking Framework, for which this article can be of help.

+What not to compare
+---

 ### Obsoletion of **RhinoMocks**